 Most working Mississippians are covered by workers' comp, but there are exceptions, including domestic workers and independent contractors.
 Additionally, any injury or illness is covered as long as it arises out of the course and scope of employment, even if it doesn't occur on your employer's property.

 What Should I Do If I've Been Injured?

 If you're injured or sick, you should seek medical attention, tell the provider your ailment is work-related, and notify your supervisor right away.
 You should give notice of your injury to your employer within 30 days to receive maximum benefits, and all claims must be filed within two years.
 The amount of your payments will vary based on the type of injury you suffered, but usually equals two-thirds your average weekly wage, subject to weekly and lifetime maximums.

 If there is a problem with your claim, you can first try to resolve the issue directly with your employer or insurance company, and then with the Mississippi Workers' Compensation Commission.
 If the commission denies your claim, you may contact an attorney who can help you prepare and file an appeal in the circuit court of your county within the 30-day time limit.

 Workers' compensation claims are fraught with strict requirements and tight deadlines, but can be necessary for the recovery process after a work-related injury.
-Learn more about these requirements and the strength of your claim by obtaining a free claim evaluation from an experienced attorney who is familiar with Mississippi workers' compensation laws.
+Learn more about these requirements and the strength of your claim by speaking with an experienced personal injury attorney who's familiar with Mississippi workers' compensation laws.